Middle School Visual Arts

 "A spacious studio nestled by a creek that provides a nurturing environment for creativity and exploration."

 The San Domenico Visual Arts Program offers students a dynamic hands on exploration of the arts.
 Through inquiry, risk taking, reflection and mindfulness, students develop a genuine inner confidence that is expressed within their art making process.
 They explore a wide variety of media and techniques with both extensive 2 and 3 dimensional projects.

 As a K-12 school, we value collaborative teacher partnership and purposeful program integration across school levels, and this is certainly true of our Visual Arts program.
 Our art teachers collaborate, plan, and integrate the visual arts, developing a comprehensive, aligned program for our students.
-Projects are integrated with history, religious studies, english, and science classes to deepen student awareness of various cultures and their art forms.
+Projects are integrated with history, ethics, philosophy, and world religions, english, and science classes to deepen student awareness of various cultures and their art forms.
 Research, written reports, and oral presentations about artists and art history are part of course expectations every year.

 In the middle of our beautiful campus nestled by a creek, you will find our Dino R. Ghilotti Motta Visual Arts Center.
 The northern exposure allows for a perfect amount of light to accomplish both 2D and 3D art making on the inside and a nature inspiring outdoor studio on the outside.